 Lender’s Mortgage Insurance (LMI): LMI is an insurance that protects the lender in the unfortunate event that you default on your mortgage repayments.
 The cost for this insurance can be up to 3% of your home loan amount and can be included either as an upfront cost or in your loan repayments over the term of the loan.

 It is important to understand that this insurance does not protect you if you can’t meet your repayments, it covers the bank.
 If you want to cover yourself in case of illness and redundancy you need to take out mortgage or income protection insurance in addition to LMI.

 If you are looking at purchasing an investment property then how much deposit you’ll need for a home loan will be different than someone who is buying a property to live in.
-The reason is, that many of the major banks have changed their lending criteria for investment loans.
-It used to be that you would only need a 5 - 10% deposit for an investment loan, but this has now changed and you’ll now need a 20% downpayment for a home loan.
+This is because many of the major banks have changed their lending criteria for investment loans.
+It used to be that you would only need a 5% - 10% deposit for an investment loan, but this has now changed and you’ll now need a 20% downpayment for a home loan.

 Some non-bank lenders will not have the same criteria so depending on your overall financial situation it may be possible to still get a low deposit investment loan.
 If you fall into this category, speak with Mozo’s home loan experts.
 We deal with a range of non-bank lenders and can help you to find a home loan that’s suitable for your investment needs.
-Learn more and send us an enquiry here.
+Learn more and send us a enquiry to Mozo Home Loan Negotiators.

 20% Deposit - LVR <80%

 - Bigger deposit

 - Get into the market quicker